curityio/azure-apim-oauth-proxy/README.md

 * Verify Origin header
 * If enabled, simply forward access tokens found in the Authorization header.
-* Check CSRF token and cookie for data-changing data-changing methods
+* Check CSRF token and cookie for data-changing methods
 * Check for valid access token cookie in all cases
-* Encrypt the access token from the cookie
+* Decrypt the access token from the cookie
 * If Phantom Token pattern is implemented, retrieve the JWT for the opaque token.
 * Overwrite the Authorization header with the token and forward requests to the backend services (APIs).